adityadeshpande03/Atmos-AI/README.md

 1. Historical weather data was initially processed and trained using LSTM networks
 2. Trained predictions were stored in MongoDB for quick access
-3. When a user requests a forecast:
+3. When a user requests a forecast using the frontend:
    - The system retrieves LSTM-predicted data from MongoDB
    - Processes it through disaster warning detection
-   - Generates natural language forecasts using Groq LLM
+   - Generates natural language forecasts using Llama-4-Scout-17B-16E-Instruct Multimodel (AI Model) by Meta-AI using Groq API
    - Returns formatted response to the frontend

 ## Environment Setup